-In order to assess and analyze the performance of our protocol we have implemented the PeCO protocol in OMNeT++ (Varga 2003) simulator.
+In order to assess and analyze the performance of our protocol we have implemented PeCO protocol in OMNeT++ (Varga 2003) simulator.
+Besides PeCO, two other protocols, described in the next paragraph, will be evaluated for comparison purposes.
 The simulations were run on a DELL laptop with an Intel Core i3 2370 M (1.8 GHz) processor (2 cores) whose MIPS (Million Instructions Per Second) rate is equal to 35330.
-To be consistent with the use of a sensor node based on Atmels AVR ATmega103L microcontroller (6 MHz) having a MIPS rate equal to 6, the original execution time on the laptop is multiplied by 2944.2 $\left(\frac{35330}{2} \times \frac{1}{6}\right)$.
-Energy consumption is calculated according to the power consumption values, in milliWatt per second, given in Table 3, based on the energy model proposed in (Vu et al. 2006).

-The modeling language for Mathematical Programming (AMPL) (Fourer, Gay, and Kernighan November 12, 2002) is used to generate the integer program instance in a standard format, which is then read and solved by the optimization solver GLPK (GNU linear Programming Kit available in the public domain) (Makhorin 2012) through a Branch-and-Bound method.
-In practice, executing GLPK on a sensor node is obviously intractable due to the huge memory use.
-Fortunately, to solve the optimization problem we could use commercial solvers like CPLEX (CPLEX 2010) which are less memory consuming and more efficient, or implement a lightweight heuristic.
-For example, for a
+To be consistent with the use of a sensor node based on Atmels AVR ATmega103L microcontroller (6 MHz) having a MIPS rate equal to 6, the original execution time on the laptop is multiplied by 2944.2 ($\frac{35330}{2} \times \frac{1}{6}$).
+The modeling language for Mathematical Programming (AMPL) (Fourer, Gay, and Kernighan November 12, 2002) is employed to generate the integer program instance in a standard format, which is then read and solved by the optimization solver GLPK (GNU linear Programming Kit available in the public domain) (Makhorin 2012) through a Branch-and-Bound method.